Ineos: Establishment of a biorefinery

+Ineos Bio broke ground on the Vero Beach demonstration plant in February 2011.
+The facility used a gasification fermentation process to convert cellulosic waste materials, such as yard and vegetative waste, into ethanol.
+In addition to having the capacity to produce 8 million gallons of ethanol, the plant could also produce up to 6 MW of electricity.
+Texas-based Frankens Energy purchased the former Ineos Bio Indian River Biorefinery in Vero Beach, Florida in 2018.

 Closure of a plant over union demands

 On 23 October 2013 Ineos announced the closure of its petrochemical plant in Grangemouth, Scotland, following a dispute with the Unite trade union over pensions and an attempt to impose a wage freeze and new contract on the workforce.
-However, by 25 October 2013 the union capitulated to the closure threats and agreed to all Ineos's demands meaning the plant would stay open and strike-free for three years.
+However, by 25 October 2013 the union had capitulated to the closure threats and agreed to all Ineos's demands meaning the plant would stay open and strike-free for three years.
 In September 2016 the company completed a new headquarters building at Grangemouth as part of a "site rejuvenation plan".

 Purchase of Forties pipeline system

 In April 2017, Ineos reached an agreement to buy the Forties pipeline system in the North Sea from BP for $250 million.
 The sale included termini at Dalmeny and Kinneil, a site in Aberdeen, and the Forties Unity Platform.
 Towards the start of 2019, in the wake of British MPs rejecting Theresa May's Brexit Deal, the company chose to fund a €3bn investment (£2.6bn) in petrochemical production in Antwerp, Belgium.